 The expected electrical energy is calculated with a model; a simple temperature corrected PR can still have misleading variations due to seasonal effects and local conditions.
 More complex models, such as the Sandia PV Array Performance Model (SAPM) the System Advisor Model (SAM) and PVsyst, take into account measured weather conditions along with estimates for soiling and degradation.

 In IEC 61724-3 the energy production is characterized separately for times when the system is operating (available) and times when the system is not operating (unavailable).
 A typical test outcome is a set op performance indicators, most importantly a yearly "in service EPI" including an estimated expanded uncertainty.

-Figure 2 Hukseflux model SR30 is the first heated pyranometer, compliant with the requirements of IEC 61724-1 for Class A monitoring systems.
-It overcomes a typical problem in freezing conditions: ice accumulation on the pyranometer dome surface reduces data availability.
-At the front a new design with recirculating ventilation.
+Figure 3 Hukseflux model SR30 (at the front) is the first heated pyranometer, compliant with the requirements of IEC 61724-1 for Class A monitoring systems.
+It overcomes a typical problem in freezing conditions seen with the non-heated pyranometer at the back: ice accumulation on the pyranometer dome surface reduces data availability.